The IRW Summer School will run again in the summer of 2024.

 Collectively, grappling with these different layers of analysis in isolation and in relation to one another will sharpen your conceptual and analytical capacities greatly.
 You will acquire valuable skills and knowledge relating to the actors, issues, and technologies involved in 21st-century warfare.
 With a solid foundation in conflict analysis, you will be well-equipped to apply this to a range of academic and professional contexts, such as fieldwork in (post-)conflict areas, conflict management, negotiation, and tracking civilian harm.

 This course is delivered through a combination of lectures and interactive workshops.
-All participants receive the book Theories of Violent Conflict by Jolle Demmers and a reader with the course literature at the beginning of the course.
+All participants receive the book Theories of Violent Conflict (Demmers 2017) and a reader with the course literature at the beginning of the course.
 The reader contains a number of scholarly, policy-oriented, and operational articles, as well as specific readings relating to the cases covered in the course.
 Academic lecturers, practitioners, or war journalists from the field delivering this course either belong to or are closely linked with the Intimacies of Remote Warfare programme and the Centre for Conflict Studies (CCS) of Utrecht University.
 This Summer School falls under the IOS and UGLOBE Contesting Governance flagship .